anadaz/aks-virtual-node/demo/demo-1.md

 ## demo one
+Enable virtual node and deploy a webapp into ACI

 - Enable virtual node
 - Check nodes in cluster
 - Check pods wide to check node running them